The Science Behind the Perfect Workout Playlist

 Is there such a thing as the best workout mix?
 It turns out, there is.
-A recent study showed what most athletes and gym rats already know: That upbeat music makes exercise feel easier and that the right collection of songs can put you in the zone.
+A recent study showed what most athletes and gym-goers already know: That upbeat music makes exercise feel easier and that the right collection of songs can put you in the zone.

 Research shows that synchronizing your movements to a steady beat will help carry you through the workout and keep you motivated once fatigue sets in.
 The song’s tempo should match your heart rate, with slower songs playing during your warm-up or cool-down, and faster songs when you need to kick it into high gear.

 If you check out the bpms featured in Spotify’s workout playlist, you’ll see that pattern emerge (slow to fast to slow).
 Here’s the complete song list for the ultimate workout playlist: